chesterwizzle/Haikuverse/README.md

 This section outlines the journey of data and user interactions through the Haikuverselication, providing a clear understanding of how user actions trigger specific, often asynchronous, data flows and processes across the client, backend functions, and database services.

 *   **App Startup and User Initialization (`main.dart`):**
-    *   The application launch triggers the `main()` function, which ensures Flutter bindings are ready before asynchronously initializing Firebase services.
-Key dependencies are instantiated for Dependency Injection (`SharedPreferences`, `FirebaseAuth`, custom Services).
-Global providers are initialized via `MultiProvider`, with relevant providers loading initial state from `SharedPreferences`.
-A critical `authStateChanges` listener is established in `_MyAppState`.
-If a user is already authenticated, this listener immediately triggers `_subscribeToFavorites(uid)` and `_subscribeToNotifications(uid)` to establish the real-time Firestore listeners.
+    *   The application launch triggers the `main()` function...
+The root `MyApp` widget uses a `FutureBuilder` to run the `_getInitialRoute` logic once.
+This check validates the user's session, verifying both their Firebase Auth state and EULA status before directing them to the correct screen.
+A separate `authStateChanges` listener handles background data synchronization, such as subscribing to or unsubscribing from Firestore data streams when the user's login state changes during an active session.
 If no user is authenticated, the local `_favorites` list is cleared.

-*   **Authentication Flow (User Login/Signup - `AuthScreen`, `FirestoreService`, Providers):**
+* **Authentication Flow (User Onboarding & Login - `AuthScreen`, `VerificationScreen`, `EulaAcceptanceScreen`):**
-    *   An unauthenticated user on the `AuthScreen` triggers the appropriate `AuthService` method.
-For sign-ups, `FirestoreService.createInitialUserData` creates the user's private and public Firestore documents.
-On successful sign-in, the `authStateChanges` listener activates the Firestore streams, and `AuthScreen` explicitly calls `reloadFromPrefs()` on providers (`ThemeProvider`, `NicknameProvider`) to load user-specific cached settings.
+    * This flow is now orchestrated primarily within `AuthScreen` to handle the multi-step user onboarding process.
+    * **For new email/password sign-ups:** `AuthScreen` calls `AuthService` to create the user, `FirestoreService` to create their initial data documents, and `EmailVerificationService` to send a verification link.
+The user is then directed to the `VerificationScreen`.
+Here, a timer periodically checks their verification status.
+Once verified, they are navigated to the `EulaAcceptanceScreen`.
+    * **For existing user login (or Google Sign-In):** After successful authentication, the `_checkEulaAndNavigateAfterLogin` helper method in `AuthScreen` queries Firestore to determine the user's status and routes them to the correct screen: `/verify-email` if they haven't verified, `/eula-acceptance` if they haven't accepted the EULA, or directly to `/home` if they are fully onboarded.

 *   **Haiku Generation Flow (User-Driven Content Creation - `HomeScreen`, `Cloud Function`):**
     *   The user enters a prompt in `HomeScreen`.
 "Generate Haiku" triggers `_generateContent`, which constructs a full prompt, retrieves a Firebase ID token, and sends an authenticated HTTPS request to the `haikuBotCloud` Cloud Function.
 The backend validates the token, calls the Vertex AI Gemini API, and returns the haiku text. `HomeScreen` receives this response, enabling the Star Naming Toolkit, which calls the `generateStarNames` function (via `GeminiService`) for name suggestions.